 Delray Beach Premises Liability Lawyer

 It is generally true that a landowner or business owner (or operator) has a duty to make their premises safe for the people who enter them.
 If they fail to do so, the resulting lawsuit is usually filed under a legal theory called premises liability.
 Depending on the specifics of the situation, an injured plaintiff may be able to show that their injuries were preventable with the right amount of care.
-The Delray Beach premises liability lawyers at the Leifer Law Firm are experienced with many different situations and can guide you through the process of filing suit.
+The Delray Beach premises liability lawyers at Leifer & Ramirez are experienced with many different situations and can guide you through the process of filing suit.

 Multiple Types of Premises Liability Cases

 Florida premises liability law extends to many different situations.
 Examples include dog bite cases, cases of negligent security (incidents in which someone is injured that arguably would not have occurred if security had been tougher), accidents in swimming pools or with other structures on privately owned land, and child trespasser cases.
 Perhaps the most commonly seen, however, is the slip and fall accident, where a substance not normally left on a floor leads to someone being injured.
 Any occasion where a visitor is injured and can make an argument that increased oversight would have averted their injuries may conceivably give rise to a premises liability case.

 Slip and fall cases are perhaps the most common premises liability actions brought in Florida.
 This is understandable when one takes into account two factors – that Florida’s population of elderly people is generally higher than the national average (approximately 20 percent) of Floridians are over age 65), and that falls are among the leading causes of injury and death for the elderly, according to the Centers for Disease Control (CDC).
 An elderly person who has fallen on someone’s floor generally has a higher risk of injury than someone younger.